 The best thing you can do for your health is stop smoking.

-For help in stopping smoking go to www.want2stop.info
+For stop smoking help go to www.stopsmokingni.info

-If you have any concerns about cancer you can talk to one of our specialist nurses on the Cancer Focus NI free information and support NurseLine
+If you have any concerns about cancer you can talk to one of our specialist nurses on the Cancer Focus NI FREE information and support Nurse Line.

-Monday to Friday 9am - 1pm Calls are free from a landline nurseline@cancerfocusni.org
+Monday, Wednesday and Friday 9am - 1pm.
+Calls are free and confidential from a landline. nurseline@cancerfocusni.org